CodeOTR/code_on_the_rocks/README.md

 }
 ```

-To update your UI after a change in the ViewModel, you have two options.
+To update your UI after a change in the `ViewModel`, you have two options.

-1. Call `setState` to rebuild the entire widget tree inside your ViewModelBuilder
+1. Call `setState` to rebuild the entire widget tree inside your `ViewModelBuilder`
 2. Use a combination of ValueNotifiers and ValueListenableBuilders to selectively rebuild parts of the UI

 You can see examples of each of these approaches in the example directory.

 ## Advanced Usage

 ### Initialize and Dispose

-Since the ViewModel object extends the State class, you can simply override [initState](https://api.flutter.dev/flutter/widgets/State/initState.html) and [dispose](https://api.flutter.dev/flutter/widgets/State/dispose.html) to run code when the ViewModel is added and removed from the widget tree, respectively:
+Since the ViewModel object extends the State class, you can simply override [initState](https://api.flutter.dev/flutter/widgets/State/initState.html)
+and [dispose](https://api.flutter.dev/flutter/widgets/State/dispose.html) to run code when the ViewModel is added and removed from the widget tree,
+respectively:

 ```dart
 class HomeViewModel extends ViewModel<HomeViewModel> {